transferwise/pipelinewise/dev-project/README.md

-# Test Project for Docker
+# Test Project for Docker Development Environment

-This is a sample test project that is compatible with the Development Environment in docker containers provided by this repository.
+This is a sample project that is compatible with the Docker Development Environment provided by this repository.

 The local development environment comes with the following containers and components:
 * PipelineWise CLI with every supported tap and target connectors